drduh/YubiKey-Guide/README.md

 EOF
 ```

+Remote and re-insert YubiKey.

-**Note** The number of retry attempts can be changed later with the following command, documented [here](https://docs.yubico.com/software/yubikey/tools/ykman/OpenPGP_Commands.html#ykman-openpgp-access-set-retries-options-pin-retries-reset-code-retries-admin-pin-retries):
+**Optional** The number of [retry attempts](https://docs.yubico.com/software/yubikey/tools/ykman/OpenPGP_Commands.html#ykman-openpgp-access-set-retries-options-pin-retries-reset-code-retries-admin-pin-retries) can be changed to 5 with:

 ```console
 ykman openpgp access set-retries 5 5 5 -f -a $ADMIN_PIN